Spirent/openperf/doc/dev-guide/module-socket.md

 ## Client Initialization

-Upon startup (`icp::socket::api::client.init()`), the client will exchange an HELLO message with the server over local unix domain socket (`unix_socket` type [`SOCK_SEQPACKET`](http://urchin.earth.li/~twic/Sequenced_Packets_Over_Ordinary_TCP.html) to `/tmp/.com.spirent.openperf/server`).
+Upon startup (`openperf::socket::api::client.init()`), the client will exchange an HELLO message with the server over local unix domain socket (`unix_socket` type [`SOCK_SEQPACKET`](http://urchin.earth.li/~twic/Sequenced_Packets_Over_Ordinary_TCP.html) to `/tmp/.com.spirent.openperf/server`).
 The server responds with the server process ID and shared memory, as well as an optional pair of file descriptors to be used for subsequent communications.

 When the client needs to create a new socket, it calls the socket equivalent wrapper [`client::socket(domain, type, protocol)`](https://github.com/SpirentOrion/openperf-core/blob/master/src/modules/socket/client/api_client.cpp#L435).
 The server allocates a _channel_ into the shared memory, a socket FD pair, and a socket ID.